nosqlgeek/ai-meets-museum/README.md

 * [Discord](https://discord.gg/J2qERxHCPP)

-You will first only be able to communicate via the channel `#lobby` channel.
+You will first only be able to communicate via the `#lobby` channel.
 We will then add you to the private channel `#ai-meets-museum` for any project-specific communication.

 You will also need a Redis Stack database for development purposes.
 You can either use a local Redis Stack database, or one of the Cloud databases that were prepared for this project.
 The database endpoints can be found here: